Shaun White: 2018 Winter Olympics

 While in New Zealand, training for the 2018 Winter Olympics, White crashed into the edge of a superpipe; the resulting injuries to his face required 62 stitches.
 Despite the accident, White qualified for the 2018 US Olympic Team.
 On February 14, he won his third Olympic gold medal for the Men's Halfpipe event with a score of 97.75, with Ayumu Hirano of Japan taking the silver medal and Scott James of Australia taking the bronze.
 White was trailing Hirano by one full point coming into his last run with a score of 94.25.
 Despite this, White dramatically won the gold medal with back-to-back 1440s.
 His gold medal was also the 100th for the United States at the Winter Olympic Games.

 2022 Winter Olympics

 White finished fourth at the 2022 Winter Olympics in the halfpipe.

 During the winter games, White announced it would be the last Olympics in which he would compete.
 Later, he announced it would be his final competition altogether.
+He received a standing ovation from the crowd during his final run.